 Be aware that certain types of bacteria like Clostridium perfringens can cause food poisoning without any noticeable odor.
 Therefore, it’s not always possible to rely solely on smell to determine if a cooked steak is bad.
 It’s always a good idea to follow food safety guidelines and consume cooked meats within the recommended time frame to minimize the risk of foodborne illness.

-See also How to cook sprout beans
+See also How long to cook pork ribs in oven at 425

 Examining the Colour and Texture